nimlab/NMH_Stubbs2023/README.md

 # Heterogeneous neuroimaging findings across substance use disorders localize to a common brain network

-Supporting code for: Stubbs et al. (in press).
-Heterogeneous neuroimaging findings across substance use disorders localize to a common brain network. *Nature Mental Health*. https://doi.org/10.1038/s44220-023-00128-7.
+Supporting code for: Stubbs et al. (2023).
+Heterogeneous neuroimaging findings across substance use disorders localize to a common brain network. *Nature Mental Health*, 1(10), 772–781. https://doi.org/10.1038/s44220-023-00128-7.

 ## Environment installation
 It is recommended to use [mamba](https://github.com/mamba-org/mamba) to install the conda environment: